Bollywood Box Office 2020

 Our Box Office Parameter

-All film budgets are estimated.
+All film budgets are estimated and include production, publicity, distribution costs.
 First Day, First Week, and Total Collection data indicate NET collection in India.
-Worldwide collection indicates GROSS collection in Indian + Outside.
+Tota collection indicates GROSS collection in Indian + Outside.
 All value indicates Indian Rupee as crore.
 Check more parameters below.

 *: Sign denotes that the film is still running in theatres.

-BlockBuster: Film which multiplies more than x3 its Production and P&A (Publicity/Prints & Advertisement) Cost.
+BlockBuster: Film which multiplies more than x3 its production Cost.

-Hit: Film which recovers doubles the investment and also makes some profit of its Production and P&A Cost.
+Hit: Film which recovers doubles the investment and also makes some profit of its production Cost.

-Flop/Disaster: Film which loses 50% or more of investment is considered as ‘Flop’ or ‘Disaster’.
+Flop: Film which cant recovers the investment is considered as ‘Flop’ or ‘Disaster’.

 Some Unknown Definition